-The table below lists the security objectives.
+The table below lists the security objectives for the operational and development environment.

-Table 11: Security objectives for the environment according to PP [11]
+Table 14: Security objectives for the environment according to PP [11]

 Phase 1 OE.Resp-Appl Treatment of User data of the Composite TOE Phase 5 - 6 optional Phase 4 OE.Process-Sec-IC Protection during composite product manufacturing Phase 5 - 6 optional Phase 4 OE.Lim_Block_Loader Limitation of capability and blocking the loader.
 Valid only for the TOE derivatives delivered with activated Flash Loader.